ShreyaThapa/v2-ach-api-docs/source/includes/_fundingsrcs.md

 ## Retrieve a funding source balance

 This section covers how to retrieve the `balance` of a funding source.
-The funding source can be either of type `balance` or `bank`.
+The funding source type `balance` only exists for [Verified Customer](https://developers.dwolla.com/resources/account-types.html#verified-customer) accounts and represents a balance held in the Dwolla network.

 ### HTTP request
 `GET https://api.dwolla.com/funding-sources/{id}/balance`